 Taylor’s insights show us why those, for example, like Kaitlyn Jenner can be granted moral weight.
 The Authenticity narrative tells us that such people have attained a status of “real” humans because of their “courage” to make war even on biology itself–the final frontier–in order to achieve their version of true personhood.
 And, while I believe that those who alter their sex (if such a thing is truly possible) make terrible and tragic decisions, Taylor hints at why those that make these decisions often find them so empowering.
 Seeking a “genuine” connection with the self is the modern version of a transcendent experience.
 We grant large amounts of authority to those that have them, like the mystics of old.

 Taylor also points out the endgame in store for “authenticity” lay implicit in its origins.
 If the self is to be the guide, and self-actualization has the ultimate authority, then we have a contradiction.
-For–the self can never be absolute, certainly not over others.
+The self can never be absolute, certainly not over others.
 Telling someone about your “experience” is nearly as bad as telling someone about the dream you had last night.
 In the end, we require an outside reference.

 Alas, logical contradictions will likely not derail the Authenticity movement.
 But it is possible that time may take of this in ways that logic cannot.